zakiimz/noidea/README.md

 - **Supportive Mentor** - Encouraging and positive feedback
 - **Git Expert** - Technical feedback based on Git best practices
 - **Motivational Speaker** - Over-the-top enthusiasm for your commits!

+> **Note:** Personalities affect post-commit feedback and analysis, but commit message suggestions (via `noidea suggest`) always use a professional format regardless of the selected personality.

 ### Using personalities